gu12934/SQL-Project-LHL/QA.md

-What are your risk areas?
+## What are your risk areas?
 Identify and describe them.

+complete (i.e. no blank or null values) unique (i.e. no duplicate values) consistent with what we expect (eg. a decimal between a certain range)

-QA Process:
+## QA Process:
 Describe your QA process and include the SQL queries used to execute it.